Connect Bar Code Scanners to Square Point of Sale

 To get set up:

-- Plug the Honeywell 1900 bar code scanner into your Android device using the adaptor.
+Plug your bar code scanner into the Accessory Hub of your Square Hardware or into your Android device using an on-the-go (OTG) adaptor.

 Unpair your Bluetooth Bar Code Scanner